 Marian Braccia is a Philadelphia Assistant District Attorney.
 While at Temple, she won the Criminal Justice Competition at Quinnipiac and was a National Quarter-Finalist.

 Jennifer Bretschneider is a former Philadelphia Assistant District Attorney assigned to the Family Violence & Sexual Assault Unit and Homicide Unit.
-She is currently the Director of Experiential Programs and Assistant Professor of Law at Temple.
+She is currently the Director of Experiential Programs and Associate Professor of Law at Temple.

 Brian Burack is a Chester County Assistant District Attorney.
 While at Temple, Brian was an NTC Regional Champion.